sammyh3ndrix/linux-infrastructure-lab/docs/01-ssh.md

   file itself (600), as required by sshd.
 - Reconnected over SSH and confirmed key-based login: no password prompt, straight to the shell.
+- Disabled password authentication in `/etc/ssh/sshd_config` and reloaded the ssh service.
+- Discovered the change had no effect and diagnosed why using `sudo sshd -T`, which reports sshd's actual resolved configuration.
+- Found the true cause: `/etc/ssh/sshd_config.d/50-cloud-init.conf`, a drop-in file created by the installer, also set PasswordAuthentication and was overriding my edit because it is included before the rest of the main config is read.
+- Fixed the setting in that file, reloaded ssh, and confirmed with `sshd -T` that the effective setting was finally `no`.
+- Verified the change two ways: a normal key-based login still worked with no password prompt, and a login forced to skip the key (`-o PubkeyAuthentication=no`) was rejected immediately with "Permission denied (publickey)", no password prompt offered at all.

 ## Why
 - SSH is how Linux servers are administered in the real world.
 Nobody